-Scheme 16 Michael reaction of trans- $\beta$ -nitrostyrene and 1,3-diketones catalyzed by a CD-anchored cinchona-squaramide organocatalyst.
+Scheme 16 Michael reaction of trans- β -nitrostyrene and 1,3-diketones catalyzed by a CD-anchored cinchona-squaramide organocatalyst.
 (A) Reaction in batch conditions.
 (B) Reaction in continuous-flow.

-As shown schematically in Scheme 16B, the typical equipment consisted of a coiled tube plug-flow reactor merged with a cross-flow membrane cell (set at 50 $^\circ$ C to prevent product precipitation), which allowed for the separation (permeate stream) of the target compound (98% final purity, 99% ee, P = 80 g/L h) and the simultaneous recycle (retentate stream) of both the catalyst (100%) and the solvent (50%).
+As shown schematically in Scheme 16B, the typical equipment consisted of a coiled tube plug-flow reactor merged with a cross-flow membrane cell (set at 50 °C to prevent product

 With particular focus to the CD-catalyst, it has been shown that both harsh conditions (up to 100 °C) and long-term usage (18 days) had no effect on its sturdiness and reusability.
-And talking of catalytic activity, it was very likely enhanced due to the anchorage of the cinchona-squaramide residue to CD, resulting in more beneficial interactions (hydrogen-bonds) between the reagents and the catalytic site, as disclosed through ab initio calculations.
+And talking of catalytic activity, it was very likely enhanced due to the anchorage of the cinchona-squaramide residue to CD, resulting in more beneficial interactions (H-bonds) between the reagents and the catalytic site, as disclosed through ab initio calculations.
+Integration of continuous-flow chemistry with downstream analytical devices is well recognized as an extremely valid strategy^{1e,1f,43} which may trace the way towards the realization of self-controlling and self-optimizing machines, with undeniable advantages in terms of process speed and resource savings.